 If you or a loved one were injured due to medical malpractice while in the care of an Arlington, VA healthcare professional, you may be unsure if you can seek financial compensation for your suffering.
 Along with any physical injuries you've experienced, the chances are likely you are experiencing some degree of emotional distress which can make it even more complicated to understand how to bring your malpractice claims to light.

 This is the time when a Virginia medical malpractice attorney can advocate for an injured person or their family members after they’ve been wronged by the medical professionals that were trusted to keep them safe.
-The Virginia medical malpractice lawyers here at the law offices of Regan Zambri Long will handle all aspects of the legal process while you work on your physical and emotional recovery.
+The Arlington medical malpractice lawyers here at the law offices of Regan Zambri Long will handle all aspects of the legal process while you work on your physical and emotional recovery.

 To explore your legal options, the attorney who can help you is a personal injury attorney, specifically, a medical malpractice attorney.
 On board here at the law firm of Regan Zambri Long, we have the knowledge and talent of one of our partners, Jacqueline T. Colclough, a former registered nurse, to share her exclusive combination of medical and legal expertise.